 - Mortgage-Backed Securities (MBS) – Historically, mortgage-related assets have been a source of alpha1 in the ultra short duration space.
 In particular, agency adjustable-rate mortgage securities with their low duration, attractive risk profile and implicit government guarantee have traditionally been a core holding for the Fund.
 However, with the MBS sector fully valued, Fort Washington is targeting a historically low allocation to this sector.

 - Non-agency Residential Mortgage-Backed Securities and Commercial Mortgage-Backed Securities (RMBS & CMBS) – Non-agency RMBS and CMBS have also been sources of alpha.1 Fort Washington employs a sophisticated approach in managing these sectors.
-By utilizing a host of proprietary quantitative models, including loan-level modeling, surveillance tools and third-party analytical software, the team is able to identify those securities with a well-defined cash flow profile, forecast potential rating changes and manage risk.
+By utilizing a host of proprietary quantitative models, including loan-level modeling, surveillance tools and third-party analytical software, the team is able to identify those securities with a well-defined cash flow profile, forecast perceived potential rating changes and manage risk.
 In an effort to avoid price volatility, the Fund tends to focus on non-agency RMBS and CMBS with highly certain cash flows and low spread duration.

 - Asset-Backed Securities (ABS) – ABS are an important source of “core” return with a stable price profile.
 Fort Washington, utilizing sub-sector specialists, focuses on those sub-sectors with securitization models that were used successfully during the 2008 financial crisis.
 Fort Washington believes some of the best opportunities for risk-adjusted returns are available in off-the-run ABS, such as collateralized loan obligations, equipment trusts, subprime auto loans and timeshare receivables.